Roasted Brussel Sprouts with garlic are perfectly tender and flavorful, not mushy. Make this crispy brussel sprouts recipe for your family tonight.

 Some people prefer to add a dash of balsamic vinegar while cooking as well.

 These roasted Brussel sprouts with garlic come out perfectly crispy every time.

-Just cut up about 8 slices of thick cooked bacon and toss with the veggies.
+Just cut up about 8 slices of thick, cooked bacon and toss them with the veggies.
 It truly takes this recipe over the top!

 The first step is to pick over the Brussel sprouts and remove any of the outer leaves that are discolored or wilted.

 The leaves should be firm and bright green in color.
 Then, put the Brussel sprouts in a bowl filled with room temperature water.

 The water should just cover them completely.
 Let them soak for about 10 minutes.

 Then pour them into a strainer in the sink and rinse them with fresh lukewarm water.
 Now, you’re ready to cook.